sceadwian/zDrugMaker/README.md

 2. **zAllocator_v1_0.py** - Leo's Group Allocator Script v1: This script facilitates the allocation of subjects into well-balanced test groups based on a single variable.
 You can input subject IDs and their respective data (e.g., body weight) and specify the final number of groups to be tested.
 The output is saved in a separate file.

 3. **zToggl.py** - Toggl Time Tracker Export Parser: Currently a work in progress, this script aims to parse the detailed Toggl Time Tracker export CSV file and extract hours worked at the lab.
-It provides a convenient way to analyze your time tracking data.
-Stay tuned for updates! https://toggl.com/track/
+It provides a convenient way to analyze your time tracking data. https://toggl.com/track/

 4. **zFarseta_v0_1.py** - zCypher v1: This simple encryption tool transforms legible digital text into an encrypted document that can be decrypted using the same Python script.
 Version 1 allows for reading sections of the encrypted document at a time.